 - What are the key features, how they work towards goal?

 From there, the designer can start to discuss pain points of the existing product, in this case Siri.
 They should evaluate possible reasons the original designer had for their choices and evaluate any tradeoffs for suggestions they make.

-Pathrise is a career accelerator that works with students and young professionals 1-on-1 so they can land their dream job in tech.
+Pathrise is an online mentorship program that works with students and professionals 1-on-1 so they can land their dream job in tech.
 With these tips and guidance, fellows have seen their interview performance scores double.

-If you want to work with any of our advisors 1-on-1 to get help with your product design interviews or with any other aspect of the job search, become a Pathrise fellow.
+If you want to work with any of our mentors 1-on-1 to get help with your product design interviews or with any other aspect of the job search, become a Pathrise fellow.